 Key LIHEAP Facts

-- To be eligible for LIHEAP assistance, families must have incomes at or below 150 percent of the federal poverty level—just over $35,000 annually for a family of four—or 60 percent of the state’s median income level.
+- To be eligible for LIHEAP assistance, families must have incomes at or below 150 percent of the federal poverty level—about $30,000 annually for a family of three—or 60 percent of the state’s median income level.

 - Nearly 9 million U.S. households (approximately 23 million people) received LIHEAP funds in FY 2011 when the funding level was $4.7 billion.